Freemasonry in Turkey: 18th century

 The first lodge in Turkey was probably established around 1721 in Istanbul by Levantines.

+In 1748, Sultan Mahmud I outlawed Freemasonry in the Ottoman Empire and since that time Freemasonry was equated with atheism in the Ottoman Empire and the broader Islamic world.

 19th century

+Freemasonry was legalised as a part of the Ottoman reforms in the 19th century.

-Although Freemasonry in Turkey can be traced into the 18th century, for much of that time it was limited to lodges under the jurisdiction of foreign grand lodges, and there was no independent Turkish Grand Lodge.
-This changed in 1856, when the first Turkish Grand Lodge was established.
+Although Freemasonry in Turkey can be traced into the 18th century, for much of that time it was limited to lodges under the jurisdiction of foreign grand lodges, and there was no independent Turkish Grand Lodge probably due to illegality.
+This changed in 1856, when after it was legalised the first Turkish Grand Lodge was established.
 Sultan Murad V was a member of the lodge, becoming the first and only Ottoman sultan to join.
-This first Grand Lodge was banned in 1876 by Murad's successor Sultan Abdul Hamid II.
+Masonic organizations were among the most important organizations active from 1875 to 1908.

 20th and 21st centuries

 The Grand Lodge came back in 1909 in Istanbul under a new administration.
-Because the Grand Lodge was used to operate in secret, it was closed again in 1922, only to be opened in the year 1925 again.
-In 1935 the Grand Lodge was closed again.
-As a result of the repeated closures, the former Grand Lodge and its members were reluctant to support Kemal Atatürk's reformist policies.
+Because the Grand Lodge was used to operate in secret, it was banned in 1922, only to be re-established in 1925.
+In 1935, all Masonic lodges were banned on the ground that Masonic principles are incompatible with nationalistic policy.
+As a result of the repeated closures, the former Grand Lodge and its members were reluctant to support President Kemal Atatürk's reformist policies.

-In 1956 the Grand Lodge of Turkey was reestablished in its current form and, together with the light introduction in 1962, recognition was granted by the Grand Lodges of New York and Scotland.
+In 1956, the Grand Lodge of Turkey was re-established in its current form and, together with the light introduction in 1962, recognition was granted by the Grand Lodges of New York and Scotland.
 In 1970, the Turkish Grand Lodge was recognized by the United Grand Lodge of England and the Grand Lodge of Ireland as a regular lodge.

 In 1964, after Süleyman Demirel wrote a public letter declaring that he was not a Freemason in order to win the nomination of the presidency of the Justice Party, a split occurred within the ranks of the Grand Lodge, resulting in the 1966 creation of the Grand Lodge of Liberal Freemasons of Turkey, which is a Continental-oriented body recognized by the Grand Orient de France, but not by the United Grand Lodge of England.